lukebccls/syslib/README.md

-Journal Entry 1: Module 1 - Introduction
+Journal Entry 1: Module 1 - Introduction Lecture
 ---
 - What is systems librarniship?
 - a 45 year time period returns 131 results for 'systems librianship' - making it a very understudied area